lydialucchesi/Vizumap/paper/paper.md

 process.
 Generally, this uncertainty information is shared through visualisation (e.g., error bars).
 However, in spatial applications, finding methods that add additional elements to a map of spatial estimates can be challenging.
 To address this visualisation shortcoming in spatial statistics, we developed the ``Vizumap`` R package, which is a toolkit for visualising uncertainty in spatial data.

-``Vizumap`` contains a series of straightforward functions that can be used to create four different types of maps, which are discussed in detail in @vizMethod and @gbrdata.
+``Vizumap`` contains a series of straightforward functions that can be used to create four different types of maps, which are discussed in detail in @vizMethod and @gbrData.
 The visualisation methods include the bivariate choropleth map, pixel map, glyph map, and exceedance probability map.
 Following is a brief description of each method.

 * For the bivariate choropleth map, two colour scales are merged to create a bivariate grid that can encode the estimates and errors at once, making it possible to fill each region with a single colour that represents both values.